TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

    Received: Thread-4: Hello World 3

-The :class:`ForkingMixIn` class is used in the same way, except that the server will spawn a new process for each request.
+The :class:`ForkingMixIn` kundi is used in the same way, except that the server will spawn a new process for each request.
 Available only on POSIX platforms that support :func:`~os.fork`.